 Youngblood is designed with co-op in mind, though you’re free to use the generally competent friendly AI.
 Either way, the sisters will draw from a pool of lives that, if exhausted, will end your run and send you back to a checkpoint.
-Considering the game allows a lengthy downed state where you can be revived odds are you’ll only lose lives at the boss-related difficulty spikes, which can be plenty frustrating — especially given that used ammo is lost, forcing you to not only retrace your steps but replenish your inventory as well.
+Considering the game allows a lengthy downed state in which you can be revived, odds are you’ll only lose lives as the boss-related difficulty spikes, which can be plenty frustrating — especially given that used ammo is lost, forcing you to not only retrace your steps but replenish your inventory as well.

 Those spikes speak to the game’s biggest problem of striking a balance when it comes to providing a challenge.
 You’re constantly fending off lots of enemies, and far too many arrive donning tons of armour, turning the soldiers into glorified bullet sponges and firefights into wars of attrition since cover-based shooting is not Wolfenstein‘s niche.
 It’s fun when you encounter the right mix of enemies, but it doesn’t seem to happen nearly enough.

 Wolfenstein: Youngblood provides you with the tools to unleash all manner of hell on no-good Nazis, and that’s always going to be a satisfying experience.
 It stumbles in some key areas, however, and doesn’t pack the same punch as its predecessors.